 5. Tricep Bar

-Also known as a Swiss bar or hammer curl bar, a triceps bar is shaped like an oval with two metal bars going through it.
+Tricep bars sometimes refer to Swiss bars or hammer curl bars.
+Tricep bars are a type of weightlifting bar that are shaped like an oval with two metal bars going through it.
 You grip these bars while doing upper body exercises.
 The bars create a neutral grip and thus reduce shoulder strain.
 Check out these best triceps bars.

 Use For: